KinesteX/KinesteX-SDK-Flutter/docs/integration/plug-and-play/challenges.md

   companyName: company, // Name of your company
   isShowKinestex: showKinesteX, // Boolean to show KinesteX branding
   userId: userId, // Unique identifier for the user
-  exercise: "Squats", // Specify the exercise title
+  exercise: "Squats", // Specify the exercise id or title
   countdown: 100, // Countdown timer in seconds
   showLeaderboard: true, // show Leaderboard at the end of the challenge (default true)
   customParams: {